 Having an elevator pitch is one of the easiest ways to network and obtain new leads and customers without spending a dime.

-2. Engage with influencers in your niche.
+2. Engage with influencers in your niche to market your business.

 With social media use at an all-time high — take advantage.
 Find in your niche and engage with their content.
 Their followers will come to know you — through them.
 It’ll help you form relationships with the influencers themselves.